Tpande123/FDI-Case-Study-using-Tableau/README.md

     C. What is the trend of overall foreign direct investment while also creating a filter for the different Sectors?

     D. Grouping / Sets of Sectors for comparison such that Sectors having FDI greater than or equal to 1000 falls in one group / set and Sectors having FDI less than 1000 falls in another group / set.

+    E. Creating a table to show descending order of Sectors having high growth in FDI in the last 5 years.

+    F. Creating a table to show descending order of Sectors having low growth in FDI in the last 5 years.

+    G. Showing descending order of Sectors having most variance in FDIs.

+    H. Show the proportion of each Sector.

+    I. Show the Specific Clusters present in our Sectors.

+    J. Forecast for next year with filter for Sector.

 ## Prerequirements for the code file: -

 1.)
-Jupyter Notebook or google collab.
+Tableau.

 2.)
-Mall_Customers.csv provided with this repository.
+FDI Case Study.xlsx provided in the repository.

 ## How to run the code: -

 1.)
-Open the jupyter notebook terminal(or upload and open in google collab)
+Open Tableau.

 2.)
-Navigate to the folder where the zip file is extracted to and open the respective .ipynb file provided in their respective folder.
-The code and the output to that code will be visible.

-3.)
-To rerun the whole notebook again, press kernel and press Restart and run all.
-(For jupyter notebook users)

-## Link to the datasets used: -

-The dataset Mall_Customers.csv used here can be accessed via the link -> https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python
+Go to File tab and then press Open and select the Tableau file - FDI Case Study.twbx after downloading it from this repository.